 While we talk of the Fuel breaks, remember to also, check the air in your tyres before heading out.
 If you are headed to a sparsely populated terrain, keep a portable tyre inflator with you.

 10) Stays along the way

 Ideally, we all like to book our stays well in advance.
 Typically in a road trip, you need a good comfortable room for a nice sleep and any budget room is perfect for this.
-This is where ScoutMyTrip adds further value with their partnership with OYO Rooms.
-You can literally book an OYO room on the go.
+There are plenty of options to help you with these like OYO rooms.
 Some of the OYO properties that we discovered along the way on the Ladakh road trip, were way beyond the basic bed and breakfast facility.
 Take the one in Hunder as an example.
 Set amidst the hills, built over a stream, this property tempted us to halt our road trip for another day – just so that we could experience more of that natural beauty.

 Another property that I loved was the OYO rooms in Manali with my room overlooking the River Beas.
 It was absolutely scintillating to wake up to the sight and sound of the gushing water.

 Be prepared to take up a stay, sometimes in the most unplanned manner.
 A case in point being our halt at Ramban during the Ladakh trip, owing to a landslide along the road.
 We had no option but to book ourselves in the first possible hotel but we were lucky!
 For we did manage to get a room with a view.